John R. Gaydos: Bishop of Jefferson City

-On June 25, 1997, Pope John Paul II appointed Gaydos as the third bishop of the Diocese of Jefferson City.
+On June 25, 1997, Pope John Paul II appointed Gaydos as the third bishop of Jefferson City.
 He was consecrated on August 27, 1997, by Archbishop Justin Rigali, with Bishop Michael McAuliffe and Archbishop Oscar Lipscomb serving as co-consecrators, at the Cathedral of Saint Joseph in Jefferson City.

 As bishop, Gaydos established a branch of Catholic Charities USA.
 He built the Alphonse J. Schwartze Memorial Catholic Center in Jefferson City to consolidate all the diocesan ministries and Father Tolton Regional Catholic High School in Columbia, Missouri.

 Within the United States Conference of Catholic Bishops (USCCB), Gaydos served as chair of the Committee on Priestly Life and Ministry, and was a member of the Ad Hoc Committee on Sexual Abuse, the Administrative Committee, and the Committee for Communications.

 O'Connell sex abuse case

 On March 19, 2002, Gaydos and the diocese were sued by a former student at St. Thomas Aquinas Preparatory Seminary in Hannibal, Missouri.
 The plaintiff claimed that Bishop Anthony J. O'Connell, then rector at the seminary, had sexually exploited him.
 In May 2002, facing declining enrollment at the seminary and pending lawsuits, Gaydos closed it.

 In March 2002, it was revealed that the diocese had made a secret settlement of $125,000 in 1996 to a former seminarian who claimed to have been sexually abused by O'Connell in 1969 at the seminary.
-In 1988, O'Connell was named bishop of the Diocese of Palm Beach; it is unknown if Gaydos had informed John Paul II about the O'Connell settlement before he appointed O'Connell as bishop.
+In 1988, O'Connell was named bishop of the Diocese of Knoxville; it is unknown if Gaydos had informed John Paul II about the O'Connell settlement before he appointed O'Connell as bishop.
 In 2002, O'Connell admitting abusing two boys at the seminary and resigned as bishop of Palm Beach.